sysco-middleware/Dojo-Mini-Middleware/README.md

 # Dojo Mini Middleware Platform

-This is a collection of Infrastructure as Code resource which can be used to install, configure and manage the lifecycle of several Oracle Fusion Middleware components.
+This is a collection of Infrastructure as Code resources which can be used to install, configure and manage the lifecycle of several Oracle Fusion Middleware components.

 ## Rationale